hahminlew/hahminlew.github.io/_pages/about.md

 ---
 I'm an AI Researcher at [Klleon](https://klleon.io/).

 My research interest is **image or video synthesis**, transfer learning on computer vision and graphics.
-I have a curious and challenging spirit, and I'm open-minded about studying new research fields.
+I'm a curious and challenging spirit, and I'm open-minded about studying new research areas.
 I'm currently involving the research topics as follows:
  - Neural Talking Head Synthesis
  - Head Swapping
  - Image Animation